How Much is Composite Decking Installation?

 PVC composite decking is usually cheaper than the solid core option, but it is more expensive than the hollow core option.
 This type of decking will usually cost around £35-£50 per square metre.

-What are the Additional Costs of a Composite Decking Installation?
+What are the Additional Costs of Composite Decking Installations?

 When installing composite decking, you will most likely need to hire a qualified team of tradespeople with experience in installing the type of decking that you choose.
 Depending on the company you choose, you can expect around 2-3 tradespeople to install the decking.